Miley Cyrus Shocks Fans By Removing All Instagram Posts, Including Photos With Liam Hemsworth

 As reported by Teen Vogue, fans took to social media to share the news that they began noticing the star’s pictures were disappearing from her feed late Thursday evening, with certain individuals actually watching Cyrus delete the posts from her page in real time.

-With the confusing actions of the star happening in real time, fans of the former Disney channel actress shared their thoughts on Twitter, where one user excitedly tweeted“I’m sad actually that she is deleting pics but IM SO RUCKIMG EXCITED FOR THE NEW ERA TO BEGIN,” misspelling words in the process.
+With the confusing actions of the star happening in real time, fans of the former Disney channel actress shared their thoughts on Twitter, where one user excitedly tweeted, “I’m sad actually that she is deleting pics but IM SO RUCKIMG EXCITED FOR THE NEW ERA TO BEGIN,” misspelling words in the process.

 Another fan also expressed their support of the singer, sharing, “Looks like @MileyCyrus is deleting some old posts on insta..
 While I loved how her Instagram account showed the many phases of her different eras, I’m so excited to see what she has in store for us on social!”